bespoyasov/refactor-like-a-superhero/manuscript-en/09-functional-pipeline.md

 DDD has an analog for such islands—_bounded contexts_.[^boundedcontext][^ddd][^dmmf] Simply put, a bounded context is a set of functions that refer to some part of an application.

-According to DDD, it's convenient to validate data _on the boundaries_ of contexts, for example, at the context input.
-In this case, “inside” the context, we don't need additional checks, because the data is already validated and safe.
+According to DDD, validating data is more convenient _at the boundaries_ of contexts, for example, at the context input.
+In this case, “inside” the context, we don't need additional checks because the data is already validated and safe.

 <figure>
   <img src="../images/09-bounded-context.png" width="800">
-  <figcaption><em>All validation takes place at the boundaries; the data inside the context is considered valid and safe</em><br><br></figcaption>
+  <figcaption><em>All validation occurs at the boundaries; the data inside the context is considered valid and safe</em><br><br></figcaption>
 </figure>

 We can use this rule in our code to get rid of unnecessary data checks at runtime.
-By validating the data once at the beginning of the workflow, we can assume later that it meets our requirements.
+By validating the data at the beginning of the workflow, we can assume later that it meets our requirements.

 Then, for example, in the `Cart` component, instead of ad-hoc checks for the existence of products and their properties inside the render function: